rsokl/custom_inherit/README.md

     Returns
     -------
     custom_inherit.DocInheritorBase
-		A style class derived for DocInheritorBase."""
+		A style class derived from DocInheritorBase."""
 ```

 ### Go Back To: